101 Ray-Tracing, Ray-Marching and Path-Tracing Projects (Paperback)

 Read one section, write one note, apply one idea the same day.
 Bonus: keep a “next action” list on the inside cover.

-A friend asked what I learned and I could actually explain it—because the programming chapter is built for recall.
+If you enjoyed Ray-Tracing with Vulkan - Owners' Workshop Manual - Computer Programming (Beginners Onwards) (Paperback), this one scratches a similar itch—especially around review and momentum.
 (Side note: if you like Ray-Tracing with Vulkan - Owners' Workshop Manual - Computer Programming (Beginners Onwards) (Paperback), you’ll likely enjoy this too.)

 Ethan Brooks • Professor